theunkowndude/leonardoWrapper/README.md

 ## Overview

-The code snippet demonstrates how to use the `Leonardo` class from the `lib.leonardo` module to generate an image based on a textual prompt.
+The code snippet demonstrates how to use the `Leonardo` class from the `leonardoWrapper` module to generate an image based on a textual prompt.
 The example generates an image of a fantastical scene inside an ancient, otherworldly library.

 ## Steps

 1. **Initialization**: The `Leonardo` class is initialized with a username and password.

     ```python
-    from leonardo_wrapper import Leonardo
+    from leonardoWrapper import Leonardo

     leonardo = Leonardo(username="your_username", password="your_password")
     ```